Oldham Branch Railway

-Connecting the two stations the branch was 2 mi long most of which was the Werneth Incline at 1 mi 1,383 yd long it was one of the steepest passenger worked railway line in Britain, with a gradient of 1:27 for about 1 mi.
+Connecting the two stations the branch was 2 mi long, most of which was the 1 mi 1,383 yd Werneth Incline, one of the steepest passenger lines in Britain with a 1 in 27 gradient for about 1 mi.

 The earliest trains to use this line required cable assistance to get to the top of the incline.
 The method of working was devised by Captain Laws, the company General Manager; it used a balancing load of mineral wagons and a brake van on a reserved track, with a cable passing round a large drum at the head of the incline.
 Traffic proceeding up the incline would be attached to the rope and drawn up under control by its own locomotive using the descending load to reduce the effort required.
 The next descending train would be used to draw the balancing load back up the incline.
 There were sufficient descending trains, both regular service trains and coal trains from Stockfield Colliery to ensure the service ran without much interruption.
 This arrangement continued until some time between 1851 and 1856, after which ordinary locomotive working was used.

 The branch carried heavy traffic in its first few years, an average of 750,000 passengers per year, and plans were quickly made for the branch to be extended through the higher ground into Oldham town centre and beyond.